 The traditional Thai Mother’s Day gift is jasmine, which symbolises purity and grace.
 The fragrant flower is often sold as blossoms, reflecting motherhood and maternal love, as well as in elaborate garlands which will be on sale all over Bangkok.
 Children will often buy garlands or even make their own for their mothers as a special show of affection.
 You’ll also find synthetic jasmine pins and bouquets.
 However you choose to celebrate, make it a day of joy and appreciation for mothers and grandmothers (and other important women with children) in your family.

-With Bangkok still in a phase of lockdown how about trying to make your mum a flower garland?
+How about trying to make your mum a flower garland?
 Its easy to order the jasmine flowers to be delivered from the flower market and it’s a great way to get the whole family involved in showing Mum just how much they care.
 Check-out this great video below.

 Hand Made With Love

 Looking back over the years, some of my most precious treasures have been made with loving care from bits and pieces, sequins and stickers and hand made cards.
 Making a gift for Mom is something all kids love to do.
 All kids just want to please their parents, hence, the 100s of paintings and drawings that cover each Mom’s fridge or office whiteboard.